-Every year the Royal Institute of British Architects holds a competition to find the best new home in Britain, and, due to the success of last year’s televised event Grand Designs is back to cover this prestigious prize.
-Presented by Kevin McCloud, this four-part series explores some of Britain’s most contemporary and cutting edge homes, all of them in the running for the coveted RIBA House of the Year Award 2016.
+Every year the RIBA holds a competition to find the best new home in Britain.
+Presented by Kevin McCloud and guest reporters Damion Burrows and Michelle Ogundehin, this four-part series explores some of Britain’s most contemporary and cutting edge homes, all of them in the running for the prestigious RIBA House of the Year Award 2017.

 first aired: 24th Nov

 In this first episode, Kevin McCloud, joined by Zac Monro and Damion Burrows, profiles five homes built for country living.
 All stunning examples of fine architecture they include: a large house which is half home, half artist’s studio camouflaged into a hill, a loving restoration of a prototype mid-Century Modern retreat in Wiltshire, a large Scottish home seeking to seeking to blend a cunning agricultural exterior with a sleek modern interior, and a slice of spectacular California modernism in Cornwall.

 This week, Kevin, Zac and Damion, visit five homes which are all testbeds for architectural ideas.
 These houses all push the boundaries for residential design and include: a cool concealed house built from glass and concrete which buries underground to hide from its neighbours, an uber-creative Wallace and Gromit style house in Edinburgh squeezed onto a disused plot, a gorgeous, low-slung modern home in Cumbria camouflaged with stone to blend in with the traditional architecture, an experimental extension in London with a distinctly Japanese flavour and an elegant house in Buckinghamshire which combines sustainability with glamour.